LosFuzzys/LaTeX-KOMA-template/README.md

 ## Purpose of This Project

-This is a generic template for [[http://en.wikipedia.org/wiki/LaTeX][LaTeX]] documents using [[http://www.komascript.de/][KOMA Script]] classes which are pretty common at least in German spoken countries.
+This is a generic template for [http://en.wikipedia.org/wiki/LaTeX](LaTeX) documents using [http://www.komascript.de/](KOMA Script) classes which are pretty common at least in German spoken countries.

 The template does *not* want to contain each and every trick but should provide a *clean*, *consistent* and *well documented* starting point for any